 Visiting Master Student

----- Alexandre will give a talk and present some latest results on Flocking.
+---- Alexandre will present on multi-component flocks.

 ---- Alexandre has contributed with a talk on fluids of oscillators.